-- Copy the diffraction patterns for GaAs in the orientations (zone axis) [100], [110], and [111] from Fig. 7 into your report and assign Miller indices listed in the table of Fig. 4 to the reflections of at least one of these diffraction patterns.
-Keep in mind that all of the reflections you see in these patterns correspond to diffraction vectors that are normal to the zone axis, i.e. the dot product of the vector specifying the zone axis and the vector specifying any of the reflections must be zero. - Determine which indices h, k, and l the reflections you have measured might correspond to (the unit cell parameter of GaAs in the zinc blende structure is a = 5.6535Å) and determine the zone axis of the crystal you have investigated.
-Note: The zone axis must be perpendicular to all the reflections in the zero-order Laue zone, i.e. to the reciprocal lattice vectors appearing close to the non-diffracted beam.
+- Using the online software WebEMAPS (http://emaps.mrl.uiuc.edu/) Simulate (kinematic) diffraction patterns of GaAs in the following orientations [100], [110], and [111]. - Determine which indices h, k, and l the reflections you have measured might correspond to (the unit cell parameter of GaAs in the zinc blende structure is a = 5.6535Å) and determine the zone axis of the crystal you have investigated.
+Note: the zone axis must be perpendicular to all the reflections in the zero-order Laue zone, i.e. to the reciprocal lattice vectors appearing close to the undiffracted beam. - Determine the calibration factor $L\lambda$ that is required to make your measurements agree best with the expected reciprocal lattice vectors. - Identify the material of the thin film.
+Use the table provided in Fig. 4 to relate the lattice spacings you have measured with one of those materials.

 - Figure 6: Illustration of how to position the specimen relative to the selected area aperture (SAA).
 Left: diffraction from substrate.
 Right: Diffraction from layer.
 In the top row the aperture is moved, and in the bottom row the sample is being moved.
-Please note: In order to minimize pattern distortions the SAA should remain in the same position, and only the sample should be moved. - Determine the calibration factor that is required to make your measurements agree best with the expected lattice plane distances. - Identify the material of the layer deposited onto the GaAs substrate.
-Use the table provided in Fig. 4 to relate the lattice spacings you have measured with one of those materials. - Discuss how the position of a diffraction spot varies with wavelength and unit cell parameter of the material. - Discuss how the accuracy of your measurement of the lattice parameter can be improved. - In which plane of the microscope setup is the diffraction pattern of the crystal generated? - Which lens is used to focus this diffraction pattern on the camera?

-• How does the illumination of the microscope need to be adjusted in order to produce sharp diffraction spots on the detector?
+Please note: In order to minimize pattern distortions the SAA should remain in the same position, and only the sample should be moved. - Discuss how the position of a diffraction spot varies with wavelength and unit cell parameter of the material - Discuss how the accuracy of your measurement of the lattice parameter can be improved - In which plane of the microscope setup is the diffraction pattern of the crystal generated, and which lens is used to focus this diffraction pattern on the camera? - How does the illumination of the microscope need to be adjusted in order to produce sharp diffraction spots on the detector?